 Mustaphi is a roster artist for COMPAS, Creative Classroom’s global culture Program.
 She is a recipient of 3 McKnight Fellowships for choreography, a Leadership award from the Council of Asian Pacific Minnesotans, a 2011 Lifetime Achievement award from the India Association of Minnesota and a 2012 Education award from the Ordway Center for the Performing Arts in the category of Excellence in Vision.

-Anurag Sharma’s passion for dance inspired him to begin learning Kathak from Rita Mustaphi in 2004.
+Anurag Sharma’s began training with Rita Mustaphi in 2004.
 Recently, Anurag had the opportunity to complete six months of intensive training directly under the Kathak master Pandit Birju Maharaj in New Delhi, India.
-Anurag has attended International Kathak Festivals in Chicago (2004 & 2009) and Kathak workshops conducted by Pandit Birju Maharaj.
-Anurag has performed and toured extensively with KDT over the years.
-He also toured as a guest artist with Anila Sinha Foundation in Chicago (2007, 2009).
-In 2016, Anurag performed in Romeo & Juliet as a Kathak ballet choreographed by Saswati Sen, which was set to a unique blend of music composed by Pandit Birju Maharaj and Louis Banks.
-In 2017, he performed the lead role in Karna: The Abandoned Hero at India’s prestigious Khajuraho Dance Festival.
-Anurag has also taught Kathak at KDT’s school since 2009.
+He has attended International Kathak Festivals in Chicago (2004 & 2009) and multiple Kathak workshops led by Pandit Birju Maharaj.
+In addition to performing and touring extensively with KDT over the years, he has also toured as a guest artist with Anila Sinha Foundation in Chicago.
+In 2016, Anurag performed in a Kathak ballet version Romeo & Juliet choreographed by Saswati Sen, which was set to a unique blend of music composed by Pandit Birju Maharaj and Louis Banks.
+In 2017, he performed the lead role in Karna – The Abandoned Hero at India’s prestigious Khajuraho Dance Festival.
+Anurag has also taught youth and adult classes at KDT’s school since 2009.

-Derek Phillips has danced and toured nationally with the Nancy Hauser Dance Company and the Children’s Theatre Company.
-He has been a roster artist for the Minnesota State Arts Board’s Artists-in-Education Program.
-He performs English country dances with Minnesota Traditional Morris, and is a teaching artist for CTC’s Neighborhood Bridges Program, the Cowles Center for Dance and the Performing Arts, and the Perpich Center’s Dance Course for Educators.
-Derek has performed in many KDT shows since joining the Company in 1991.
+Derek Phillips has been a member of KDT’s company since 1991.
+He is a roster artist for the Minnesota State Arts Board’s Artists-in-Education Program, and has danced and toured nationally with the Nancy Hauser Dance Company and the Children’s Theatre Company.
+He also performs English country dances with Minnesota Traditional Morris, and is a teaching artist for CTC’s Neighborhood Bridges Program, the Cowles Center for Dance and the Performing Arts, and the Perpich Center’s Dance Course for Educators.

-Rupa Nair studied Bharatanatyam at Mumbai’s Sri Rajarajeshwari Dance Academy for ten years.
-She has won awards at state and district-level dance competitions for her school.
+Rupa Nair began her dance career by studying Bharatanatyam at Mumbai’s Sri Rajarajeshwari Dance Academy for ten years, for which she has won awards at state and district-level dance competitions.
 In 2012, she began training in Kathak dance with Rita Mustaphi and has since attended workshops with Pandit Birju Maharaj and Ms. Saswati Sen. She performed in one of the lead roles in KDT’s 2015 production of Pourush – the Masculine.
-Rupa teaches Kathak dance at KDT’s Hopkins location.
+Rupa teaches youth classes at KDT’s school.